prdktntwcklr/esp32-webapp/README.md

 ## Running tests

 The application is covered by a set of unit and integration tests.
-To run the tests, execute the following command from within your Python virtual environment:
+To run the tests, execute the following command:

 ```Powershell
 pytest -v
 ```

-These tests also run automatically as part of a CI/CD pipeline when creating a new pull request.
+These tests also run automatically as part of a CI/CD pipeline on new pull requests.